Rush Limbo here, a doctor of democracy, America's truth detector, America's real anchorman serving humanity.

 Pictures and all kinds of things.

-And as it as it relates to, you know, athletes, I do think that it boils down to how rare the skill set is and the fact that everybody wishes they could do it that well.
+And as it relates to athletes, I do think that it boils down to how rare the skill set is in the fact that everybody wishes they could do it that well.

 Anybody.